Oban or Fort William? Which West Highland town is best?

 It’s in the shadow of Ben Nevis (and all that…) and as one of the wettest places in Scotland it’s a brilliant piece of branding.

 It’s got an all-year ski and mountain bike centre just a few miles away.
-The West Highland Museum in the town is interesting, as is ‘Treasures of the Earth’, a gem rock museum.
-(Well, more interesting than it at first sounds, anyway…)
+The West Highland Museum in the town is interesting, as is nearby ‘Treasures of the Earth’, a gem rock museum.
+(It opens all year as well.
+Ideal for a wet day in Fort William.
+There are lots of those.)

 “…downtown Oban looks out across the water, downtown Fort William turns its back to it.”